 In addition, spearmint tea is also anti-diabetic, anti-inflammatory and high in disease-fighting antioxidants (source).

-As for peppermint, it’s also anti-inflammatory and helps relieve menstrual cramps, improves digestion, boosts energy and cools the body (very handy for hot flashes) (source).
+As for peppermint, it’s also anti-inflammatory (helpful for period pain), cools the body (very handy for hot flashes), energizing and supports healthy digestion (source).

 Even though I’ve written about using hibiscus tea for menopause, you can actually enjoy the benefits of this powerful red tea during any phase of life!